Jean Hardouin: Views on ancient and medieval literature

-It is, however, as the originator of a variety of unorthodox theories that Hardouin is now best remembered.
-Hardouin recalled that in August 1690, he began to suspect some of the works of Augustine of Hippo and his contemporaries of being inauthentic, and by May 1692 he had "uncovered everything."
-Hardouin came to believe that for the first thirteen hundred years of Christianity, Christian doctrine had been handed down by an unwritten oral tradition, and books on theology had not been written; in the 14th century, all of the works of the Church Fathers as well as the medieval Scholastics had been counterfeited by "atheist" monks under the direction of a certain "Severus Archontius" (by whom he might have meant Frederick II) for the sake of introducing heresy into the Church.
+Hardouin recalled that in August 1690, he began to suspect some of the works of St Augustine of Hippo and his contemporaries of being inauthentic, and by May 1692 he had "uncovered everything."
+Hardouin came to believe that for the first thirteen hundred years of Christianity, Christian doctrine had been handed down by an unwritten oral tradition, and books on theology had not been written; in the 14th century, all of the works of the Church Fathers as well as the medieval Scholastics had been counterfeited by "atheist" monks under the direction of a certain "Severus Archontius" for the sake of introducing heresy into the Church.